IAbrahamI/Password_Manager/README.md

 -   **Secure Storage**: Safely store passwords and sensitive information using strong encryption techniques.
 -   **User-friendly Interface**: Intuitive and easy-to-use interface for managing passwords and accounts.
--   **Password Generator**: Create strong and unique passwords with our built-in password generator.
+-   **Password Generator**: Create strong and unique passwords with the built-in password generator.
 -   **Authentication**: Enhance security with support for authentication methods like TOTP.